zio/zio-metrics-legacy/docs/essentials/dropwizard.md

 ZIo-Metrics defines the `Server.builder` method and a `MetricsService` module.
 Between the two, you get a basic Http Server and the functionality to receive a `filter` and obtain the curent contents of a `MetricRegistry` as JSON.
-All you have to do is define a function that takes a `DropWizardRegistry` module and returns an http4s`Router` object:
+All you have to do is define a function that takes a `MetricRegistry` and returns an http4s`Router` object:

 ```scala mdoc:silent